-Ms. Bindman’s discography includes two solo recordings, Tchaikovsky: The Seasons on MSR Classics, and her debut recording “Three works by Modest Mussorgsky,” which includes her own transcription of A Night on Bald Mountain.
-She also released Out of the Blue with pianist Susan Sobolewski under the name Duo Vivace, which features two-piano and four-hand arrangements of works by Gustav Holst, Leonard Bernstein, and George Gershwin.
+Ms. Bindman’s discography includes Tchaikovsky: The Seasons on MSR Classics and her debut recording “Three works by Modest Mussorgsky.”
+Both feature her own transcriptions.
+She also released Out of the Blue with pianist Susan Sobolewski under the name Duo Vivace, which presents two-piano and four-hand works by Gustav Holst, Leonard Bernstein, and George Gershwin.

 Ms. Bindman’s transcriptions can be found internationally in print and electronic form.
 The Bach arrangements are available from Muzyka/P.Jurgenson edition and Naxos Publishing.
 Her piano version of Mussorgsky’s A Night on Bald Mountain and a set of original compositions for children, An American Calendar are published by Carl Fischer, Inc.

 Spring 2022 brought the solo release of J.S.
 Bach’s Complete Partitas for Keyboard on the Delos label.
 In presenting the diverse body of work which the great composer himself published as his “Opus 1”, Bindman conveys “Bach’s life energy with impressive, pedal-free precision and instantaneous drive” (Rondo Magazin).

 Fall 2022 brought a complement to the Brandenburg Duets in the form of piano duet arrangements of Bach’s complete Orchestral Suites.
 Released on Naxos’ Grand Piano Label, the recordings feature Bindman and her Duo Vivace partner, Susan Sobolewski.
 Bindman’s transcriptions draw upon the suite’s dance movements to suggest how Bach might have distributed the material, ordering them for maximum contrast, to convey the music’s vitality and beauty in a new medium.